 Medical History and Immunization Record

-- Graduate students are required to submit proof of immunizations online prior to the first day of their first semester/term.
+- Newly admitted students are required to submit proof of immunizations online prior to the first day of their first semester/term.
 Failure to comply will lead to a registration block which only the University Health Center can remove.

-- For complete information, including the University Health Center Immunization Record Form, see University Health Center Immunization Services.
+- For complete information, including the Immunization Record Form, see University Health Center Immunization Services.

 - Also, see Immunization Frequently Asked Questions.